Aṅguttara Nikāya 5.192

 Aṭṭhacattālīsavassāni komārabrahmacariyaṁ caritvā mante adhīyitvā ācariyassa ācariyadhanaṁ pariyesati dhammenapi adhammenapi

-Then he seeks a fee for his teacher by legitimate means and illegitimate means.
+Then he seeks a fee for his tutor by legitimate means and illegitimate means.

 kasiyāpi vaṇijjāyapi gorakkhenapi issatthenapi rājaporisenapi sippaññatarenapi, kevalampi bhikkhācariyāya, kapālaṁ anatimaññamāno.